FusionComputingLab/freegsnke/README.md

 ### Contributing code

-To make code contributions, please open a merge request.
+To make code contributions, please do so via merge request.

+Development dependencies are located in `requirements-dev.txt` and can be installed into the `freegsnke` conda environment with `python -m pip install -r requirements-dev.txt`.

 Several tests are implemented with [pytest](https://docs.pytest.org/en), which are run as part of the GitLab CI/CD pipelines, but you can run these locally